Gallows Thief: Plot

 Retired Captain Rider Sandman is summoned to the office of the Home Secretary, Lord Sidmouth.
 A portrait artist named Charles Corday has been sentenced to death for the murder of the Countess of Avebury and Corday's mother has petitioned for his pardon.
 Lord Sidmouth makes it clear that he has no doubts that Corday is guilty, and regards Sandman's job as an empty formality.
 His task is simple: to visit Corday and obtain a confession.

 The Countess's husband, the Earl of Avebury, commissioned a boudoir painting of his wife.
 The Countess was sitting for Corday in her London house when she was brutally stabbed to death, and her clothes were torn off, suggesting that she had been raped.
-Corday’s palette knife was found on her body.
+Corday's palette knife was found on her body.
 The Countess's maid, Meg, was in attendance, but did not appear at his trial.

-Sandman discovers that it wasn’t the Earl who commissioned the portrait of the Countess, but instead a men's club in London, the Seraphim Club.
-At the Club's premises, Sandman is met by the young Marquess of Skavadale, who claims to have no idea what Sandman is talking about.
+Sandman discovers that it was not the Earl who commissioned the portrait of the Countess, but instead a men's club in London, the Seraphim Club.
+At the club's premises, Sandman is met by the young Marquess of Skavadale, who claims to have no idea what Sandman is talking about.
 Sam Berrigan, an ex-army sergeant who is now the Club doorman, tells Sandman that the Seraphim Club is made up of young, aristocratic rakes who commit crimes just for the fun of it.
 Sandman develops a theory that one of the Seraphim Club killed the Countess.